juspay/hyperswitch/docs/try_local_system.md

    This should run the hyperswitch payments router, the primary component within hyperswitch.
+   Wait for the `migration_runner` container to finish installing `diesel_cli` and running migrations (approximately 2 minutes) before proceeding further.
    You can also choose to
    [run the scheduler and monitoring services](#run-the-scheduler-and-monitoring-services) in addition to the payments router.